A JCR review has the following components:

 Reviewer recommendations are advisory to the editor and associate editor.
 Make a recommendation only to the editor and associate editor, but ensure your recommendation matches the content of your review.
 Do not allude to your recommendation for disposition in your comments to the authors.

 No changes are necessary.
 Use this rarely used recommendation for manuscripts that are virtually flawless in their content.
-In general, when making this recommendation, you will be considered as having signed off on the manuscript.

 Subject to minor revisions.
 Use this recommendation when a manuscript is judged to be quite strong with the contribution in place subject to only minor and low-risk additions, deletions, or corrections.